-The System's coal supply agreements with each of Alpha Coal, Blackhawk Mining and Peabody contain provisions entitling Alpha Coal, Blackhawk and Peabody to exercise certain rights based upon the System's creditworthiness.

-Under the terms of each such coal supply agreement, Alpha Coal, Blackhawk Mining and Peabody, as applicable, has the right to require the System to provide additional collateral as security for its obligations under the agreement if the System or any of its affiliates receive a senior unsecured or corporate credit rating below investment grade (a rating of "BBB-" by S&P or an equivalent rating from other public rating agencies).
-Such additional collateral may be in the form of cash, qualifying letters of credit or other security reasonably acceptable to Alpha Coal, Blackhawk Mining or Peabody, as applicable.
-Failure of the System to provide additional collateral under any such agreement will constitute an event of default thereunder, and Alpha Coal, Blackhawk Mining or Peabody, as applicable, has the right to terminate such agreement if the default is not adequately cured.
-Additionally, under each such coal supply agreement, Alpha Coal, Blackhawk Mining or Peabody, as applicable, also has the right to require payment from the System in cash at least three business days in advance of loading until the System provides Alpha Coal, Blackhawk Mining or Peabody, as applicable, with adequate security.
-If such payment is not received, Alpha Coal, Blackhawk Mining or Peabody, as applicable, may withhold or suspend delivery of its coal.
+[The System's coal supply agreement with Alpha Coal Sales Co., LLC ("Alpha Coal") contains provisions entitling Alpha Coal to exercise certain rights based upon the System's creditworthiness.
+Under the terms of the coal supply agreement, Alpha Coal, has the right to require the System to provide additional collateral as security for its obligations under the agreement if the System receives a senior unsecured or corporate credit rating below investment grade (a rating of "BBB-" by S&P or an equivalent rating from other public rating agencies).
+Such additional collateral may be in the form of cash, qualifying letters of credit or other security reasonably acceptable to Alpha Coal.
+Failure of the System to provide additional collateral under any such agreement will constitute an event of default thereunder, and Alpha Coal has the right to terminate such agreement if the default is not adequately cured.
+Additionally, Alpha Coal also has the right to require payment from the System in cash at least three business days in advance of loading until the System provides Alpha Coal with adequate security.
+If such payment is not received, Alpha Coal may withhold or suspend delivery of its coal.

-In the event that any of the System's coal supply agreements are suspended or terminated, the System would have to acquire coal at market rates, which rates could be in excess of the rates that are provided for in such agreement.
+In the event that the System's coal supply agreement is suspended or terminated, the System would have to acquire coal at market rates, which rates could be in excess of the rates that are provided for in its agreement with Alpha Coal.
 In addition, if a coal supply agreement is terminated, the System may be required to make a termination payment to the applicable seller that would be based upon then current market prices for coal, which payment could be substantial.
+Unless extended, the agreement with Alpha Coal expires by its terms on \\\\\\, 20\\\.
+See also "THE ELECTRIC SYSTEM - Energy Supply System - Power Purchase Arrangements - Fuel Supply - Coal" herein.]
+[Update after RFP at end of November]